top of page

 If you’re local to the area or love discovering art in gallery settings, definitely stop by.

 Buying art in person hits differently.
 You get to stand with a piece, see its texture, notice the details, and have that “okay...
 I think you’re coming home with me” moment.
+You can Learn more about Side Street Studios here.

-Melody Mart
+Melody Mart | Homewood, IL

 This one might surprise some people.
 Most people know Melody Mart as a music store, lesson hub, and creative community space (which it absolutely is), but I also have artwork available there.
 Music and visual art have always lived in the same part of my brain—the place where expression gets messy, emotional, joyful, and occasionally wildly inconvenient.
 So if you happen to be stopping in for instrument shopping, lessons, repairs, or just to exist in a building full of creativity... you might leave with art, too.
+You can learn more about Melody Mart here.

 Comments